-- 5. Make sure that the settings on the WAN Setup Summary screen match the settings provided by your ISP.
-If all settings are correct, click Save to save these settings; if not, click Back to make any modifications.
-If you want to change any item after saving, click Edit to make any modifications. - 6.
-Click Save to save the settings.
+- 1. Make sure that the settings on the WAN Setup Summary screen match the settings provided by your ISP.
+If all settings are correct, click the Apply/Save button to save these settings; if not, click Back to make any modifications (do not click the browser Back button)...
+If you want to change any item after saving, click Edit to make any modifications. - 2.
+Click Apply/Save to save the settings.